-For the three months ended March 31, 2016, we incurred a severance charge of \$1.2 million in selling, general and administrative expense under the terms of the Former CEO's Employment Agreement, including \$0.2 million related to stock option expense for those options that will continue to vest through the Severance Period.
-Of the \$1.0 million in severance not related to stock-based compensation, \$0.1 million was paid during the first quarter of 2016.
-The remaining \$0.9 million will be paid through August 1, 2017.
+Effective February 1, 2016, we terminated the Employment Agreement between ourselves and our then President and Chief Executive Officer (Former CEO).
+During the first quarter of 2016, we incurred a severance charge of \$1.2 million in selling, general and administrative expense under the terms of the Former CEO's employment agreement, including \$0.2 million related to stock option expense for those options that will continue to vest through August 1, 2017.
+Of the \$1.0 million in severance not related to stock-based compensation, \$0.1 million and \$0.2 million was paid during the first and second quarters of 2016, respectively.
+The remaining \$0.7 million will be paid through August 1, 2017.

-Restructuring Plan
+2015 Restructuring Plan

-In April 2015, we implemented a restructuring plan to voluntarily cease the commercialization of SURFAXIN and focus our resources on the development of our aerosolized KL4 surfactant pipeline for respiratory diseases, beginning with AEROSURF.
-As part of the restructuring plan, we ceased manufacturing activities at our manufacturing facility in Totowa, New Jersey (Totowa Facility), which we closed upon the expiration of our lease on June 30, 2015.
+In April 2015, we implemented a restructuring plan to voluntarily cease commercial and manufacturing activities for SURFAXIN, close our manufacturing facility in Totowa, New Jersey, and focus our resources on the development of our aerosolized KL4 surfactant pipeline for respiratory diseases, beginning with AEROSURF.
 The total severance cost for all impacted employees is \$2.9 million, of which \$1.0 million was accrued as of December 31, 2014 for Totowa employees.
 The remaining \$1.9 million was charged to expense through the second quarter of 2015 (\$1.0 million to research and development expenses and \$0.9 million to selling, general and administrative expenses).
-We paid \$2.6 million and \$0.1 million of the severance and retention benefits during 2015 and the first quarter of 2016, respectively.
-The remaining \$0.2 million will be paid during the second quarter of 2016.
+We paid \$2.6 million and \$0.2 million of the severance and retention benefits during 2015 and the first half of 2016, respectively.
+The remaining \$0.1 million was paid at the beginning of the third quarter of 2016.